splynx/powerlynx-doc/system/status-page.md

 ![Status HTML Cambium](images/status_page_cambium.png){data-zoomable}

-In the `Redirect URL` field use your status page link (or any other link you want).
+Use your status page link in the `Redirect URL` field (or any other link).

 ## Frequently Asked Questions (FAQs)